 Finally, the patient experience is holistic, and not limited to just the building itself.
 We often hear about animals that visit patients—maybe a permanent hospital cat, or a dog that visits children.
 Investing in sessions with stress-relieving animals, hiring masked superheroes, or even group activities like games and book clubs results in a big payoff in happier patients.

-How Solar Art's graphics can help you
+How Solar Art's wall graphics and wall murals can help you

 We’ve covered just a few ways a hospital can improve patient experience.
 Our team at Solar Art can start you in the right direction, beginning with affordable window treatments that improve room comfort and save you money.
 Be the facility people want to stay at, not just for your cutting-edge medical assistance, but also because you make your patients feel welcome.